muryp/nvim-muryp-git/README.md

 easy use git and git issue in nvim, with telescope.
 ## feature
 - shortcut : git commit, push, ssh add, pull
+- manage github from nvim :
-- gh issue : CRUD
+  - issue
 ## requirement
 - gh cli : use for issue
 - whichkey : for mapping